gregorias/anki-code-highlighter/DEV.md

 In `assets/_gch-pygment-solarized.css` I keep the stylesheet for code formatted with Pygments plus a few lines for general styles.
-I generated the style there with `python -m tools.generatepygmentscss` with some minor adjustments by hand.
+I generated the style there with `just generate-pygments-css`.

 ## Testing